News/Community Wire/Archive/Feb 14, 2013

 Republished with permission

-U.S. drug prices have risen more than twice as much as inflation.
-After falling during the recession, drug prices returned to the growth rate of a decade ago last year, according to data from the Bureau of Economic Analysis...
+US drug prices have risen more than twice as much as inflation.
+After falling during the recession, drug prices returned to the growth rate of a decade ago last year.
+Data from the Bureau of Economic Analysis show...

 Local families

-After declining during the recession, drug prices last year returned to the same pace of growth a decade ago.
+Drug prices last year returned to growth rates of a decade ago after falling during the recession.
 According to data from the Bureau of Economic Analysis, prescription drug prices increased by 3.6% in 2012, more than double the inflation rate of 1.7%.

 Nexium, which treats heartburn, costs an average of $262 per prescription, up 7.8% in 2012. (network diagram)